JeremyKaku/wa-drive/explanation-en.md

 9.  **Mock Test**:
     * Practice on likely test routes near the testing center, if possible.
-    * Have an experienced driver or instructor simulate the test using this score sheet[cite: 2], providing critical feedback.
+    * Have an experienced driver or instructor simulate the test using this score sheet, providing critical feedback.

 ---

-*Disclaimer: This document provides an interpretation based on the user-provided score sheet file [cite: 1, 2, 3] and general driving knowledge.
+*Disclaimer: This document provides an interpretation based on the user-provided score sheet file and general driving knowledge.
 For all official definitions, rules, and regulations, please refer to the latest Washington State Driver Guide and other official materials published by the Washington State Department of Licensing (WA DOL).*